dfel08/Code-Quiz/README.md

 # Code-Quiz

-Fourth assignment for UC-Berkeley Extension Coding Bootcamp.
-This is an assignment to create a quiz using JavaScript.
-This was done in conjunction with Brad and assistance from Ana, Kerwin, and my tutor Jack Sneed.
+Fourth project while at UC-Berkeley Extension Coding Bootcamp.
+This is an quiz application using primarily JavaScript.

 ## Getting Started